 Camera ready, I followed the creature through the dense vegetation but couldn’t get a clear shot of the animal.
 In anticipation of its intended route I ran ahead to a path that leads to the water hoping to get a shot as the animal passed the clearing.
 The mink surprised me and came into view just ten feet away from me, looking directly at me.

 If I moved to raise the camera it would bolt.
 If I stayed frozen in position I wouldn’t get a picture.
 I stood and watched the animal until it realized that I was not a tree but something that could potentially do it harm and quickly turned and hightailed it.
 No pictures.

 Friday, July 28, 2017, I was on the Wetlands Overlook when I saw a disturbance in the water to the south.
 Something dark and slender was swimming in the water inspecting the shore of the small island that sits a dozen feet or so from the platform where I stood.
 I was fairly confident it was a mink.

 When it swam out into open water, swimming north, I was sure it was a mink.
 I also had my camera ready to go, click! click! click!

 The mink swam towards a great blue heron feather floating in the water, then towards the north shore of the Wetlands.

-I circled around, thinking the mink was planning to go ashore in the trees and shrubs on the north.
+I circled around, thinking the mink was planning to go ashore in the trees and shrubs on the north bank.
 I could see movement in the brush but couldn’t get a clear shot.
 I soon lost sight of the mink.
 It seemed to be making the rounds, making the circuit around the wetlands foraging as it went.
-It was now, probably on the far side of the wetlands completing the circuit.
+It was now probably on the far side of the wetlands completing the circuit.